 From the Heart: My Immigrant Grandma’s Unlikely Love of Wrestling

-You are currently viewing From the Heart: My Immigrant Grandma’s Unlikely Love of Wrestling
+Artistic representation for From the Heart: My Immigrant Grandma's Unlikely Love of Wrestling

 This is a story about my grandmother, a Polish immigrant, and her extraordinary love of wrestling, particularly Hulk Hogan.
 It’s a story about a bond forged in the living room on Saturday mornings, watching WWF (now WWE) wrestling together.
 It’s a story about a woman who found solace, pride, and patriotism in the world of professional wrestling.